 Becoming critically ill or disabled

 Although it is out of anyone’s control, the possibility of getting sick or disabled is quite high in Canada whether it may be from unhealthy lifestyle choices, hereditary conditions, or accidents.
 There are huge financial strains from critical illness and disability.
-Ask yourself: if the primary or secondary income earner in your family is you and you become critically ill or disabled and are unable to return to work, are you and your family financial protected?
+Ask yourself: if the primary or secondary income earner in your family is you and you become critically ill or disabled and are unable to return to work, are you and your family financially protected?

 Risk #1—Living Too Long

+When planning for retirement, it’s important to consider a variety of factors, such as your desired lifestyle, healthcare needs, and potential long-term care costs.
 As modern medicine advances, Canadians are living longer lives which require a different type of planning than in years past.
 For many retirees, I meet at my office in Dundas, or chat with virtually, the #1 concern they have is: “am I going to run out of money?”
 The chances are honestly slim, lots of Canadians don’t open an RRSP early enough nor do they maximize their contributions year over year either.
 Thus, there can be a nice retirement savings from their RRSP or LIRA but maybe not enough to last you for multiple decades after you retire.
 The OAS/GIS and CPP that is provided by the government is a small amount of income which truthfully is not enough for many who might be continuing to support their families, pay off their mortgages, or have any outstanding debts.

 Solution #1: Consider Investing

 Fortunately, company and government pension plans help assist with ensuring lifetime incomes, along with investment solutions that can ensure that one never runs out of monthly cash flow.
 When I discuss investment options with clients, it is critical that I ensure we do a cash flow analysis to understand what income is required and what we can do to ensure that it lasts a lifetime.
 Product solutions are offered by many financial institutions, such as principal protected note investments, annuities or permanent cash value life insurance policies can help supplement income to avoid the risk of outliving your money.
+To protect against inflation risk, it’s important to invest in assets that have the potential to generate returns that outpace inflation, such as stocks and real estate.
+Additionally, consider options like annuities that provide a guaranteed income for life.
+Annuities can be a valuable tool in protecting against the risk of outliving your savings, as they provide a stable income stream that continues for as long as you live.

 Contact Protect Your Wealth today to learn more about investments to protect your financial freedom!